 Menu

-Is there such a thing as "standard visitation"?
+Is there such a thing as "standard visitation" in a Texas Divorce?
 If so, what is it?

 Yes, the Texas Family Code contains a "standard possession schedule" that is presumed to be the minimum time allocated to the parent who does not have primary possession of the child.